Megyn Kelly Out At NBC's 'Today' Show, Source Says

 Colleagues and people on social media reacted in outrage to her remarks, often pointing to her own past as a host on Fox News who periodically made racially charged remarks.

 "What is racist?"
 Kelly asked Tuesday in a conversation with other panelists on her show.
 "Truly, you do get in trouble if you are a white person who puts on blackface for Halloween, or a black person who put on whiteface for Halloween.
-When I was a kid it was OK, as long as you were dressing up as, like, a character."
+When I was a kid, it was OK as long as you were dressing up as, like, a character."

 Kelly, who is 47, grew up outside Albany, N.Y.
 The television news star returned to the matter more than once during the discussion, defending a white reality show star who was castigated for dressing as Diana Ross, replete with oversized Afro wig.
 Her remarks tapped into a painful vein of American racial history that Kelly said, in an apology, that she was only now fully realizing.